Adam Boulton

 Thomas Adam Babington Boulton (born 15 February 1959) is a British journalist and broadcaster.
 He is a regular presenter on Times Radio.
 He was formerly the political editor of TV-am, an ITV early-morning broadcasting franchise holder.

 He was also political editor and then editor-at-large of Sky News, and presenter of All Out Politics and Week in Review.
 He is based at Sky News' Westminster studios in Central London.

 He held the post of Sky's political editor since being asked to establish its politics team for the launch of the channel in 1989.
-He is the former presenter of Sky News' Sunday Live with Adam Boulton, and presented a regular weekday news and political programme on Sky News, entitled Boulton and Co from 2011 to 2014.
+He is the former presenter of Sky News' Sunday Live with Adam Boulton, and presented a regular weekday news and political programme on Sky News, Boulton and Co, from 2011 to 2014.

 Early life and education

 Born in 1959, Boulton is the son of pioneering anaesthetist Thomas Babington Boulton (1925–2016) and Helen (née Brown).
 He comes from a family of bank managers and clerks, with a medical tradition on his mother's side.

 He was educated at Tower House School, a preparatory school in south-west London, at St Andrew's School, Pangbourne, a preparatory school in Berkshire, and at Westminster School, a boarding school for boys in Westminster in Central London, where he took A-levels in English, mathematics, physics and chemistry.
 He then studied at Christ Church, Oxford, and Johns Hopkins University, where he gained degrees in English and international relations.